Nerwyn/ha-nunjucks/README.md

 ### [Labels](https://www.home-assistant.io/docs/configuration/templating/#labels)

-**NOTE**: Labels are not available in the `hass` object and must be retrieved asynchronously from the Home Assistant backend the first time `renderTemplate` is called.
+**NOTE**: Labels are not available in the `hass` object and must be retrieved asynchronously from the Home Assistant backend the first time `ha-nunjucks` is imported.
 Since this package is otherwise synchronous, this can cause a race condition where no labels are found the first time `renderTemplate` is run.
 This generally resolves itself once the template re-renders.

 | Name           | Type             | Arguments               | Description                                                                                |
 | -------------- | ---------------- | ----------------------- | ------------------------------------------------------------------------------------------ |